frc-javier/vpls-openbsd-vnx/README.md

 Preparation of the scenario:

 - Installation of VNX in the virtualization host.
 Follow the instructions provided in the VNX page: http://web.dit.upm.es/vnxwiki/index.php/Vnx-install
+  If you already had an installation of VNX, update to the last version using the vnx_update command (as root).

 - Creation of the OpenBSD root filesystem.
 Follow the instructions provided in the VNX page: http://web.dit.upm.es/vnxwiki/index.php/Vnx-rootfsopenbsd
 - Download the VNX scenario definition file vpls-openbsd.xml.
 - Download the folder vpls-conf to the same directory as vpls-openbsd.xml.